Internet-Draft alternate-uuid-encoding December 2025

 With this trend one may be tempted to simply pick the highest BaseXX encoding available and get the smallest encoding output possible however as the output encoding decreases, the base alphabet increases.
 At a specific point both numeric values, upper and lowercase values may be present and any number of unique symbols can be present in the base alphabet.
 The addition and ordering of these can have rippling effects that one must properly consider.
 Further, some of these alphabets require unique math to properly apply to the fixed-length 128 bit UUID which may increase computational complexity in unfavorable ways along with padding to output a similarly fixed-length value.

-Simply picking the biggest base alphabet to get the smallest encoding only works if the only consideration an implementation cares about is the actual size of the output UUID and nothing else.
+Simply picking the biggest base alphabet to get the smallest encoding only works if the only consideration an implementation cares about is the actual size of the output UUID.

 Table 2: Alt UUID Encoding Length Comparison